tarwn/lessthandot-hugo/blogs/content/posts/2008-09-04-get-a-free-sql-server-2008-ebook.md

 SQL Comparison SDK

-I have been using Red Gate&#8217;s products since 2002 and must say that they have saved me tons of work/time many times.
+I have been using Red Gate's products since 2002 and must say that they have saved me tons of work/time many times.

-Here is the link to the site: [Brad&#8217;s Sure Guide to SQL Server 2008][1]
+Here is the link to the site: [Brad's Sure Guide to SQL Server 2008][1]

  [1]: http://www.red-gate.com/specials/ToolbeltBradsure.htm?utm_source=ssc&utm_medium=email&utm_content=Bradsure-080904&utm_campaign=sqltoolbelt